-As a co-signer on a mortgage, you are committing to another person’s financial obligation on the loan.
-Although co-signing may help out a friend or family member, the good deed can make it more difficult for you to become a homeowner yourself.
+As a cosigner on a mortgage, you’ve committed to another person’s financial obligation to the loan.
+You probably cosigned to help out a friend or family member who couldn’t qualify for the loan on their own.
+But now that you’re looking for a mortgage of your own, your good deed can make it more difficult for you to become a homeowner yourself.

 What responsibilities do I have as the co-signer on a mortgage?

-When you co-sign a loan, you take on all the financial responsibilities as you would for your own mortgage.
+When you cosign a loan, you take on all the financial responsibilities as you would for your own mortgage.

 How does co-signing affect my credit and debt?

-DTI (debt-to-income ratio): Your DTI tells lenders how much of your income is needed to pay your current monthly debts and how much is available for a mortgage payment.
-So, even as a co-borrower, the existing mortgage payment counts towards your monthly debt, potentially skewing your DTI.
+DTI (debt-to-income ratio): Your DTI tells your lender how much of your income is needed to pay your current monthly debts and, in turn, how much is available for a mortgage payment.
+Even as a co-borrower, the mortgage payment counts toward your monthly debt, potentially skewing your DTI.

 How to be a co-signer and still buy your own home.

-Wait at least 12 months: Not in a rush to buy?
-Then underwriting guidelines may be in your favor.
+Not in a rush to buy?
+Underwriting guidelines may be in your favor.
 If the primary borrower pays their mortgage on time for at least 12 months, the mortgage can be omitted from your monthly debt to improve your DTI.